Quadratic fields, Artin-Schreier extensions, and Bell numbers: Weighted Bell polynomials and the generating series

-An advantage of the ordinary generating series is that we can consider the reduction of them modulo integers.
-This fact has several arithmetic applications.
-For instance, we can generalize \cite[Theorem 1]{Barsky-Benzaghou} and \cite[Theorem 1]{Junod_trace} following the same method.
+An advantage of $F(x, \lambda, z)$ over $E(x, \lambda, z)$ is that its reduction modulo an arbitrary integer is well-defined, and it has several applications to arithmetic properties of $b_{n}(x, \lambda)$ modulo integers.
+For instance, we can generalize \cite[Theorem 1]{Barsky-Benzaghou} and \cite[Theorem 1]{Junod_trace} following the same method as the original proofs in \cite{Barsky-Benzaghou,Junod_trace}.

-\begin{corollary} Let $n \in \mathbb{Z}_{\geq 1}$.
-Then, the following congruence holds in $(\mathbb{Z}/m\mathbb{Z})[x, \lambda][[z]]$:
+\begin{corollary} Let $m \in \Z_{\geq 1}$.
+Then, the following congruence holds in $(\Z/m\Z)[x, \lambda][[z]]$: